Jennifer Scarlott informs Sanctuary Cub readers about the important role that dung beetles play in the ecological cycle.

 The larvae grow and develop inside the ‘brood balls’ (other dung balls are simply buried for later food retrieval), and feed on the decaying organic matter in the dung as they grow.
 When fully formed into the beautiful adult scarab, with iridescent wings, the creature emerges from the ground and begins life as a grown-up dung beetle.
 What the ancient Egyptians noted was that scarabs went into the ground with their balls of dung, and some months later, a new beetle would appear.
 This seeming miracle led to great reverence for these large beetles, which are depicted in countless beautiful ancient works of Egyptian religious and funerary (post death) art.
 In fact, when an Egyptian pharaoh died, his heart was replaced with a scarab made of precious lapis lazuli (semi-precious stone) – a symbol of transformation, renewal, and eternal life!

 The lovely fact is that the dung beetle is an extremely important creature in the web of life.
 By burying and consuming dung, it improves nutrient recycling and soil structure.
 It protects livestock and other animals by removing dung that, if left above the surface, would provide a breeding ground for flies and other species that are troublesome to mammals.
 Ah, the ecosystem ‘services’ provided by Earth’s living systems, of which humans are so often unaware – according to the American Institute of Biological Sciences, dung beetles save the U.S. cattle industry an estimated $380 million per year by burying livestock dung.
 In Africa, scientists counted a record number of scarabs on a single mound of elephant dung – some 16,000!
 This gives you a sense of the enormous amount of dung buried in and regenerating the soil all over the world.
+Connect anytime, anywhere to watch hot models perform Live Sex Cams streaming direct to you from their homes and studios around the world.
+Sexy webcam online strip shows.

 The soil fertilised by dung buried by our friend, the scarab, is far richer than soil fertilised by manure left on the surface.
 When left on the surface, nitrogen in the dung is released into the air – but buried underground, the nitrogen is released into the soil, creating moisture-holding humus ideally suited for holding roots.
 In a beautiful cycle, the grasses and other plants that grow in areas where dung beetles are busy are lush and delicious, leading to a healthy, well-fed population of herbivores, who provide lots of fresh dung, feeding a plentiful group of dung beetles, and the cycle goes round and round, creating and maintaining a healthy landscape!